quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ### Disabled days

+This property is an Array of dates in the format `YYYY-MM-DD`.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | disabled-days | Array     |              |

 ### Disabled before

+This property is a date String in the format `YYYY-MM-DD`.
+Any date before this date, including the given date, will be disabled.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |